On the origin of V-shaped polarisation spectra in molecular clouds: Numerical models

-We construct a semi-analytical model to calculate the polarisation spectrum using a limited number of parameters to describe the underlying dust properties.
-The model is motivated by those given in \citet{Hildebrand99} and \citet{Ashton18} and we briefly explain its details in the following.
-In the following we will refer to different phases.
-A single phase is consisting of a mix of silicate and carbonaceous grains with a fixed abundance ratio.
+The toy model used in this work aims to mimic the multiphase nature of the interstellar medium, specifically towards molecular clouds, in a simplified manner.
+For this purpose it contains different, (spatially) distinct phases.
+A single phase consists of a mix of silicate and carbonaceous grains with a fixed abundance ratio.
 Furthermore, within one phase the temperature distribution of both types of grains does not change, the two distributions can, however, differ from each other.